nondescryptid/opendoc-state-court-judgments/2019_SGDC_131/report.md

 EIC of PW1

 “_…during the home visit---during the session where which we had, um, he shared with me that he’s angry with Madam Mailavathi, um, over issues of like their children and, um divorce, yah.
-And then, um, subsequently, he told me that he wants to murder her.”[\[note: 17\]](#Ftn_17)_
+And then, um, subsequently, he told me that he wants to murder her.”[^17]_

 Cross-examination of PW1